 Following the Education (Student Fees, Awards and Support) (Amendment) Regulations 2021, EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for financial support from Student Finance England for courses starting in the academic year 2021-22, unless they are covered by the citizens’ rights provision of the Withdrawal Agreement.
 Students who will not be entitled to financial support from Student Finance England will also no longer be eligible for financial support from the St John’s Studentship Scheme and the Summer Bursaries scheme from 2021-22.
 Returning EU students are still entitled to financial support from Student Finance England and remain unaffected.

-St John's College has announced a programme to fully fund the education and living costs at Cambridge University for students from lower-income backgrounds.
+St John's College has announced a programme to fully fund the education and living costs at Cambridge University for students from lower-income backgrounds who are eligible for Free School Meals.
 The Free Places programme will begin in October 2023.